 As far as interior design goes, the house is set up for angle play, with eight — yes, eight — rooms, including a home office (because Barbie’s a boss) and a kitchen stocked with a sizzling stove top, whistling tea kettle, light-up oven, sink that doubles as a BBQ, plus a recycling bin.
 And because Barbie works hard, but plays harder, the dollhouse also features a second story pool with a slide coming down from the third floor, plus a guest bedroom with a couch that converts to a bunk bed.
 Finally, to help Barbie get around the place, this dollhouse even comes with a working elevator that can fit up to four dolls at once.

-The Hape All Season House might not be as tall or as wide as Barbie’s DreamHouse, but it’s still an impressive piece of real estate for people made of plastic.
-The wooden dollhouse is three stories tall and features six rooms: a master bedroom, attic, family bathroom, media room, kitchen and living room — all of which come fully furnished.
+This is one seriously impressive piece of real estate for people made of plastic.
+The wooden dollhouse is three stories tall and features six rooms: a master bedroom, a children’s room, a bathroom, dining room, kitchen and living room — all of which come fully furnished.
 On that note, every piece of furniture in the house is moveable, so your children can rearrange to their liking.
-What’s more, even the roofing was designed to be reversible to mimic the different seasons of the year.
+It even has a realistic-sounding doorbell, garage and a swimming pool.

 Not unlike actual dream houses, dream dollhouses can be pricey, but KidKraft’s real estate is slightly more affordable.
 Trust us, Barbie won’t know the difference between Mattel’s model and this brand’s dreamy digs.
-It’s a three-story structure that features four decorated rooms, two balconies and one easy-glide elevator.
-The set also includes 14 pieces of furniture and home decor, including hanging plants, a tub, a toilet that flushes, lamps that light up, a dining room table and chairs, and a grand piano that actually plays music.
-Your little one’s dolls will be so busy practicing Beethoven’s symphony, they won’t even miss the second story pool.
+It’s a three-story structure that features four decorated rooms, a hanging chandelier and one easy-glide elevator.
+The set also includes 17 pieces of furniture and home decor, including a claw-foot tub, a canopy bed, a chaise lounge and a piano.